ElonVampire/DesignPatterns-3/README.md

 ![here is the first part of the concrete gun class file from the decorator pattern](https://raw.githubusercontent.com/ThomasMicol/DesignPatterns/master/Code%20Snippets/Decorator%20Pattern/gunImp1.JPG "here is the first part of the concrete gun class file from the decorator pattern")

-Concrete gun class that implements the abstraction of gun.
+The first part of the concrete gun class that implements the abstraction of gun.

 ![here is the second part of the concrete gun class file from the decorator pattern](https://raw.githubusercontent.com/ThomasMicol/DesignPatterns/master/Code%20Snippets/Decorator%20Pattern/gunImp2.JPG "here is the second part of the concrete gun class file from the decorator pattern")

+The second part of the concrete gun class that implements the gun abstraction

 ![here is the abstract gun decorator file from the decorator pattern](https://raw.githubusercontent.com/ThomasMicol/DesignPatterns/master/Code%20Snippets/Decorator%20Pattern/gunDec.JPG "here is the abstract gun decorator file from the decorator pattern")

+Gun decorator abstraction that implements the gun abstract class but also is extended by the concrete decorator classes

 ![here is a concrete gun decorator class file from the decorator pattern](https://raw.githubusercontent.com/ThomasMicol/DesignPatterns/master/Code%20Snippets/Decorator%20Pattern/silencer.JPG "here is a concrete gun decorator class file from the decorator pattern")

+The concrete gun decorator.
+In this case the silencer.

 #  Event Aggregator